-Don’t let your bank hold your gold.
+Don’t let your bank store your gold.
 They might not find it.
 A gold investor told us recently that his Swiss bank had moved the client’s gold from the bank’s safe to a private vault in the name of the bank, in Zurich.
 The client was aware of this move.
 But then the problems started.
 The gold was allocated and the client had the bar numbers.
 The client wanted to store the gold through our company and instructed the bank.
 But the gold wasn’t there any more.
 The gold was supposed to be segregated but the bank had stored it in the collective vault.
 And the client’s allocated, numbered bars were not to be found anywhere.

 Presumably, the bank will accept liability and buy new bars for the client.
 But again this proves that it is not safe to keep your gold in a bank.
 We have regularly experienced similar problems with many different Swiss Banks, big or small.